 By Ed Whelan, Contributing Writer, Classical Wisdom

-Traditionally, Ancient Greece is seen as a patriarchal society and women were marginalized and oppressed.
-Yet, despite this, some women were able to be independent and play an important role in the Hellenic World.
-In the Odyssey of Homer, women have a significant role in the 20-year travels of Odysseus as he tried to reach his kingdom in Ithaca.
-Their roles in the epic in turn reveal the different roles of women in Ancient Greek society and culture and how they were viewed by the male elite.
+In the Odyssey of Homer, women play a significant role in the 20-year travels of Odysseus, as he tries to reach his kingdom in Ithaca.
+Their presence in the epic reveals the different roles of women in ancient Greek society and culture, and how they were viewed by the male elite.

 Nausicaa was the daughter of the King of the Phaeacians Alcinous and his Queen Arete, who is shown as being the equal of her husband.
 Nausicaa is only a teenager, and Homer describes her as being as beautiful as a Goddess and very intelligent.
 The young woman helps the hero when he was at his lowest ebb, alone and lost in the world.
 She falls in love with the Greek hero at first sight and she listens fascinated as he recounts his journey and tribulations.
 Odysseus’ has feelings for her but does not return her love as he is married and wants to go home.
 Homer presents Nausicaa as in many ways the ideal of the Greek young women, innocent, caring and virtuous.